Sachin-Mahato/Sachin-Mahato/README.md

-# Namaste!
-I'm Sachin!  👋
-I have been enjoying frontend development for the first time ever since i built my first ineratactive rating componenet.
+I have been enjoying frontend development for the first time ever since I built my first interactive rating component